HackYourFuture-CPH/hyf-quiz/readme.md

 ### The main.js file
 The quiz data you will get from this url: https://gist.githubusercontent.com/benna100/c9c38faebea1526fb4e6b6b896a1dc94/raw/9468c385bfb422620676b3669509b0a59b326c42/quiz-questions.json

-Just like we have done a couple of times before, lets create a constructor function for creating quizzes:
+Lets create a class for a `Quiz`:

+The `Quiz` class should in its constructor function have one paramter: `name`.

+Now actually create a `Quiz` instance.

-This constructor function should have some different methods.
-You have to create the names i just write the requirements here:
+This quiz class should have some different methods.
+You have to give the methods names i just write the requirements here:

-#### Fetch the questions
-This method returns a promise that resolves with the questions array gotten from the above url.

-Now actually create a `quiz` instance and try and see if the method you added (fetching questions) actually works.
+Remember!
+When you have added a method, test if it actually works.
 Do this for every method you add.
 Test it, test it and test it.

+#### Fetch the questions (method 1)
+This method returns a promise that resolves with the questions array gotten from the above [url](https://gist.githubusercontent.com/benna100/c9c38faebea1526fb4e6b6b896a1dc94/raw/9468c385bfb422620676b3669509b0a59b326c42/quiz-questions.json).

-#### Render the questions
+#### Render the questions (method 2)
 This method should have an array of question objects as a parameter.
-A question object contains the following properties: Title, content, options and difficulty.
-The title and content properties should be displayed inside a li.
-That li element should be appended to the ul with the classname questions.
+A question object contains the following properties: `title`, `content`, `options` and `difficulty`.
+The `title` and `content` properties should be displayed inside a `li`.
+That `li` element should be appended to the `ul` with the classname questions.

 Okay, so far so good.
 The user can now see the title and the content of the questions.
-But how should the user choose an options for answering?
+But how should the user choose an answer?
 For the user to actually answer the individual questions we use the options array inside the question object.
-For the user to choose an option for a question use a select tag.
-See how the select tag works here: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select
+For the user to choose an option for a question use a `select` tag.
+See how the `select` tag works here: https://developer.mozilla.org/en-US/docs/Web/HTML/Element/select

 So now we have the questions rendered in a list and the user can select an option for each question that he thinks is the right answer, AWESOME!

-#### Show the score
+#### Show the score (method 3)
 The last thing a user needs to be able to do is get his score.
-So when a user clicks the button inside of the form we should show how many question he got right out of the total number of questions like this: "Congratulations you got 5/7 question right, well done".
+So when a user clicks the button we should show how many questions he got right out of the total number of questions like this: "Congratulations you got 5/7 question right, well done".
 To figure out how many questions were correctly answered we need to do the following: Find the selected options in the select tag that is also the correct answer.
 Finding the selected options can be done through a selector (google that!).
 For indicating that an option is the correct answer, add a data attribute to the element, so the rendered element will look like this: `<option data-is-answer="false"></option>`

 Now we can string a selector togther that selects the options that have the `data-is-answer` html attribute.